A guide to some of the very best drives in Cuba.

 Located in the east of the island, the vast majority of visitors fly into the provincial capital of Holguin (either on international charter flights or on domestic flights from Havana) before transferring to the beach.

 It’s only an hour or so by road but the route from Holguin to Guardalavaca but it’s a journey that perfectly sets one up for a spot of well-earned R&R.

 There are no dramatic mountains or panoramic views en-route, just some of the most beautiful, rolling countryside that Cuba has to offer.

 In addition to the above, eight best drives in Cuba, other routes include pretty much anywhere around the Vinales Valley, the short drive along the coast from Cienfuegos to Trinidad, the drive to Santo Domingo for the hike up to La Plata and the drive from Santiago de Cuba up to La Gran Piedra.

-On the subject of drives in Cuba, you may also be interested in our previous features including Cuba Bus Routes & Schedules (there is a tourist bus service between Santiago & Baracoa), Driving Times In Cuba & Driving in Cuba as well as our our dedicated section Cuba Fly Drive holidays.
+On the subject of drives in Cuba, you may also be interested in some of our other features including Cuba Bus Routes & Schedules (there is a tourist bus service between Santiago & Baracoa), Roads & Highways of Cuba, Driving Times In Cuba & Driving in Cuba as well as our our dedicated section Cuba Fly Drive holidays.

 Please note too that, as of 1st December 2020, petrol in Cuba can only be paid for by card.